 The following general policies will provide guidance with respect to the protection and management of groundwater resources and the implementation of Source Protection Plans.
-The Middlesex Elgin Groundwater Study should be cited in local official plans as a reference document that is applicable to this region.
-To implement Source Protection Plan policies and ensure the protection, improvement and restoration of the quality and quantity of groundwater resources, local municipalities shall amend their official plans, and where required, zoning by-laws to: address the following in their official plans and zoning by-laws:
+To implement Source Protection Plan policies and ensure the protection, improvement and restoration of the quality and quantity of groundwater resources, local municipalities shall amend their official plans, and where required, zoning by-laws to:

-- e) promoteion of water conservation practices, including the efficient and sustainable use of water resources; - f) encourage stormwater management practices that minimize stormwater volumes and contaminant loads in order to enhance water quality and quantity control, - g) implementation of restrictions on development and site alteration to protect all municipal drinking water supplies and sensitive groundwater features; - h) encourage agricultural practices that protect water resources; - i) identify the vulnerable areas in which a significant drinking water threat could occur as specified in the applicable Source Protection Plan(s); and - j) conform to significant drinking water threat policies and threat-specific land use policies as required by applicable Source Protection Plans(s).
+- a) promote water conservation practices, including the efficient and sustainable use of water resources; - b) encourage stormwater management practices including low impact development that minimize stormwater volumes and contaminant loads in order to enhance water quality and quantity control, - c) implement restrictions on development and site alteration to protect all municipal drinking water supplies and sensitive groundwater features; - d) encourage agricultural practices that protect water resources;

+- e) identify the vulnerable areas in which a significant drinking water threat could occur as specified in the applicable Source Protection Plan(s); and - f) conform to significant drinking water threat policies and threat-specific land use policies as required by applicable Source Protection Plans(s).